 Students Must Have Meaningful, Equitable Learning Opportunities

-Our content area-focused professional development helps district leaders, administrators, coaches and teachers build content knowledge and hone pedagogical skills.
+Our content area-focused professional learning helps district leaders, administrators, coaches and teachers build content knowledge and hone pedagogical skills.
 Using our 5D™ framework (or a district’s chosen instructional frameworks), participants deepen subject matter expertise, learn to teach for understanding, understand and implement the Common Core State Standards and shifts, and use assessment techniques to measure student success.
 Helping teachers create powerful learning opportunities for all students is our top priority, and we pay particular attention to the wide range of student learning strengths and needs that students bring to the classroom.
 We can help your teachers achieve success with students who are learning English, who have special learning needs, and/or who have traditionally been unsuccessful in school.

-Research suggests that successful professional development is anchored in student learning, action-oriented, content-based, collaborative and aligned with district goals and priorities.
+Research suggests that successful professional learning is anchored in student learning, action-oriented, content-based, collaborative and aligned with district goals and priorities.
 CEL develops professional learning opportunities that help teachers develop the needed content knowledge and apply that knowledge to daily problem solving in lesson design, moment-to-moment classroom instruction and assessment.
-Professional development sessions illustrate strategies for adapting academic curriculum to diverse student needs.
+Professional learning sessions illustrate strategies for adapting academic curriculum to diverse student needs.
 We know that leaders cannot lead what they do not know, so we expect that these sessions will help school leaders develop their vision for powerful, equitable teaching and learning.

 Major strands in all our sessions include:

 - Developing and deepening understanding of the Common Core State Standards.

 - Utilizing research-based, instructional (or coaching) best practices.